Prices in Istanbul: how much money you will need

 How much does it cost to get from Istanbul Airport to the city?

-Istanbul has two airports: New Istanbul Airport (IST) in the European part of the city and Sabiha Gokcen (SAW) in the Asian part.
+Istanbul has two international airports: New Istanbul Airport (IST) in the European part of the city and Sabiha Gokcen (SAW) in the Asian part.
 The new Istanbul Airport completely replaced Atatürk Airport for scheduled passenger traffic in April 2019.

-If you arrived at the New Istanbul Airport (IST)
+If you arrived at the New Istanbul Airport (IST):

 If you arrived in Sabiha Gokcen (SAW):